Main fundraiser photo

 repairing it.

-A five year lease was negotiated with the Manx government in 2017 to repair the first 3 bays with an extension for the remainder of the pier once completed.
+A five-year lease was negotiated with the Manx government in 2017 to repair the first 3 bays with an extension for the remainder of the pier once completed.
 In July 2017 work began on Phase one and was completed in 2021.

-Since the start of this project a volunteer work force of about 15 people have been repairing the
+Since the start of this project a volunteer work force of about 15 people have been repairing the pier and the commitment that has evolved has been extraordinary.
+We also have a small and enthusiastic group of volunteers raising funds who have raised about ₤70,000.
+If you feel that

-you would like to be involved, then please make contact through the portacabin at the pier or
+you would like to be involved, then please make contact through the portacabin at the pier or through our website:

 or